OpenLMIS/openlmis-ui-components/docs/performance.md

 performance issues that have been a problem in the OpenLMIS-UI.

 ## Blocking the DOM
-Use asynchronus Javascript (promises) so you don't block the thread.
+Use asynchronous Javascript (promises) so you don't block the thread.
 This will cause web browers to think the OpenLMIS-UI is crashing, and it will try to close the browser tab.